gradle-fury/gradle-fury/README.md

 This is the secret sauce.
-I crave simplicity, and I just adore the idea of being able to house simple project configuration in a singular, standard location in each of my projects, instead of littering it throughout several locations throughout the codebase.
+I crave simplicity, and I just adore the idea of being able to house simple project configuration in a singular, standard location in each of my projects, instead of littering it in several locations throughout the codebase.

-There are a handful of key properties which the `gradle-fury` helper scripts use to make the magic
+There are a handful of key properties which the `gradle-fury` helper scripts use to make the magic happen, which are defined in the following sub-sections.
-happen:

 ##### Maven Repository (e.g. Sonatype Nexus Repository Manager) Configuration Properties